Ted Agon - Author

 .

-Questioning and thinking
+and the process of thinking

 are identical twins